mzfr/mzfr.github.io/_posts/2019-07-02-Vulnhub-Jigsaw.md

 ***
 __Thoughts__

 I was very confused at first because I didn't knew how exactly that(port knocking) works.
-But after reading the [Wikipedia page for port knocking](https://en.wikipedia.org/wiki/Port_knocking) I understodd the whole thing.
+But after reading the [Wikipedia page for port knocking](https://en.wikipedia.org/wiki/Port_knocking) I understood the whole thing.

 Those ports are `firewall` ports and if we knock them in certain order then the firewall rules changes dynamically allowing us to see all the ports that are open on the host.